MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/achievements/title-managed/concepts/live-achievement-rewards.md

 Titles must be aware that a user has unlocked an achievement that is configured with an in-app reward so the title can properly deliver the reward to the user.
 To do this, titles should do the following:

 1. Query the Achievements service upon title launch or title resume from suspension to see which unlocked achievements have in-app rewards and to get the reward code for each.
-This should always be done to make sure you catch any achievements that may have been unlocked while the title wasn’t running or on another console.
+This should always be done to make sure you catch any achievements that may have been unlocked while the title wasn't running or on another console.

    To query, you can use the RESTful Achievements URIs or the APIs in the Microsoft.Xbox.Services.Achievements Namespace.